MatiCG/MatiCG/README.md

 # Hi there!
 I am Matias 👋
 ### I am a developer, I like Networks, Embedded, Web, a bit of AI and sometimes DevOps

-- 🏢  I'm currently working as a Freelance
+- 🏢 I'm currently working at KBRW
-- 🔭 I’m currently working on app development
 - 🌱 I’m currently learning Solidity and Rust
 - 👯 I’m looking to collaborate on open-source projects in C/C++, React or Python
 - 🥅 2023 Goals:
   * [ ] Be active during Hacktoberfest.
-  * [ ] Improve my korean.
+  * [x] Improve my korean.
   * [x] Make a private project with Flutter.
   * [ ] Study more algorithms.
   * [ ] Make a C++ graphical project.